-- 53. Providers receiving recurrent funding for knowledge exchange[1] are required to comply with annual monitoring arrangements described in 'HEIF policies and priorities: Accountability Statements 2020-21 and 2021-22 to 2024-25' (RE-P-2020-03), or as may be notified separately by Research England.
-Providers may be notified separately of a requirement to provide additional information related to the Knowledge Exchange Framework (KEF). - 54.
-These monitoring arrangements are to report on the progress of the provider in the delivery of institutional Knowledge Exchange strategic objectives and Government priorities through their HEIF-funded activities as described in its accountability statement.
-Research England can withhold funding from the provider if it does not produce an accountability statement, comply with monitoring arrangements, or if monitoring reveals that the provider is not achieving sufficient progress against its objectives and goals in delivery of Government priorities. - 55.
-Higher education providers are obliged to consider how Intellectual Property arising from publicly funded research may be optimally exploited, taking account particularly of guidance from the Intellectual Property Office, including its 'Intellectual Asset Management for Universities' 12. - 56.
+Research England can withhold funding from the provider if it does not produce an accountability statement, comply with monitoring arrangements, or if monitoring reveals that the provider is not achieving sufficient progress against its objectives and goals in delivery of Government priorities.

+- 56. Higher education providers are obliged to consider how Intellectual Property arising from publicly funded research may be optimally exploited, taking account particularly of guidance from the Intellectual Property Office, including its 'Intellectual Asset Management for Universities'. - 57.
 Where Research England allocates funding to higher education providers from the Global Challenges Research Fund (GCRF), these funds must be used to support Official Development Assistance (ODA) eligible activity and is subject to additional conditions.
-This means it must be used to support cutting edge research that addresses the challenges of economic development and well-being faced by developing countries on the Organisation for Economic Cooperation and Development (OECD) Development Assistance Committee (DAC) list.
+This means it must be used to support cutting edge research that addresses the challenges of economic development and well-being faced by developing countries on the Organisation for Economic Cooperation and Development (OECD) Development Assistance (DAC) list.
 It is also a condition of funding that higher education providers in receipt of GCRF allocations comply with annual monitoring exercises of the fund conducted by Research England.